On this page

 Payroll providers and advisers are likely to be closely involved in communicating with staff about how automatic enrolment applies to them and what they are entitled to.
 They should communicate with staff each time they change their options or work circumstances.

-Please note: these example letter templates have been updated to reflect information provision changes which came into effect on 6 April 2015.
-Your client's can still amend the previous example letter templates if they have already downloaded them, but they must remain updated and amended in line with the automatic enrolment earnings threshold.
+Please note: these example letter templates have been updated to reflect information provision changes which came into effect on 6 April 2017.
+Your clients can still amend the previous example letter templates if they have already downloaded them, but they must remain updated and amended in line with the automatic enrolment earnings threshold.
 Alternatively, the previous example letter templates can be replaced with these:

 Your client must include the insert when they send letters to their staff who must be put into a pension scheme.